AI Legislation in the US: A 2025 Overview

 Conclusion

-For organizations operating within (and with) the US, navigating the myriads of AI bills, acts, and proposals can be challenging.
-Nevertheless, it’s essential to keep an eye on what is needed for US AI compliance.
+For organizations operating within (and with) the US, navigating the myriad of AI bills, acts, and proposals can be challenging.
+Nevertheless, it’s essential to keep an eye on what is needed for US AI compliance, especially during a period with so much change.

 Are you ready for the complexities of US AI legislation?
 Our AI readiness guide, authored by Rob van der Veer, simplifies compliance with evolving regulations like the Colorado AI Act.
 With 19 steps covering governance, security, and IT.
 It helps organizations minimize risk and harness AI’s full potential, while staying ahead of regulatory changes.